csids/attrib/README.md

 Save the file and restart R.

-You can now install [splverse](https://docs.sykdomspulsen.no/packages) packages from the FHI registry.
+You can now install [splverse](https://docs.sykdomspulsen.no/packages) packages from our [drat registry](https://docs.sykdomspulsen.no/drat).

 ```
 install.packages("attrib")